 Table of Contents

-ZSOS (Z80 SBC OS) is a CP/M 3 distribution with a BIOS customized for the S100Computers.com Z80 Single Board Computer.
-John Monahan of the S100Computers.com website designed this board in late 2015 as a “starter board” for new users to “bootstrap” a new S-100 system from scratch.
-The S-100 Z80 SBC contains a Z80 CPU, ROM, RAM, an interface for an IDE drive or IDE→CF adapter, and a USB-based terminal.
-Typically in the past, these functions would have required a set of 3 S-100 boards - the Z80 CPU (w ROM socket), a RAM card, and a Serial I/O card.
+ZSOS (Z80 SBC OS) is a CP/M 3 distribution for the S100Computers.com Z80 Single Board Computer.
+John Monahan of the S100Computers.com website designed this board as a “starter board” for new users to “bootstrap” an S-100 system from scratch.
+The S-100 Z80 SBC contains a Z80 CPU, ROM, RAM, an interface for an IDE drive or IDE→CF adapter, and a USB-based serial connection.
+Typically in the past, these functions would have required a set of 4 S-100 boards - the Z80 CPU (w ROM socket), a RAM card, a CF/IDE storage card, and a Serial I/O card.